 - InfluxDB has very powerful tools to deal with aggregate data and large data sets

-Sending a Decodable data stream to InfluxDB is accomplished in two stages, first by creating a sink connector to a data source that is supported by InfluxDB, and then by adding that data source to your InfluxDB configuration.
-Decodable and InfluxDB mutually support several technologies, including Apache Kafka.
+Sending a Decodable data stream to InfluxDB is accomplished in two stages, first by creating a sink connector to Amazon Kinesis, and then by using an AWS lambda function to send the data stream to InfluxDB.

-This example demonstrates using Kafka as the sink from Decodable and the source for InfluxDB.
-Sign in to the Decodable Web Console and follow the configuration steps provided for the Kafka Connector to create a
+This example demonstrates using Kinesis as the sink from Decodable and the source for InfluxDB.
+Sign in to the Decodable Web Console and follow the configuration steps provided for the Kinesis Connector to create a

 sink connector.
 For examples of using the command line tools or scripting, see the How To guides.

-For more information, please refer to the Kafka documentation for InfluxDB.
+For more information, please refer to the InfluxDB example in the Decodable GitHub repository.